jwhitham/spdif-bit-exactness-tools/fpga/README.md

 S/PDIF decoder FPGA experiments
 ===============================

-These design files are made for the GHDL logic simulator and the Lattice iCE40HX8K FPGA, which is available in the
+These design files are made for the Lattice iCE40HX8K FPGA, particularly within the
 [iceFUN module](https://www.robot-electronics.co.uk/icefun.html) from
-Devantech along with various other breadboard-compatible modules.
+Devantech.
+This FPGA is available in other breadboard-compatible modules, and other FPGAs could be used instead, with a little porting work.

-I tested the files in GHDL using recorded S/PDIF outputs from Picoscope as a test input.
+I tested the files in GHDL using simulated S/PDIF signals and recorded S/PDIF data captured using a Picoscope.
 It is easier to debug most problems with a logic simulator, and by using GHDL I was able to get the design "mostly right" before loading it onto the FPGA.
 My prior FPGA experience was almost entirely with Xilinx tools but I found that